Nininunz/electric-usage-downloader/README.md

 # electric-usage-downloader
+This project is a fork of electric-usage-downloader, modified to export data in CSV format instead of sending it directly to InfluxDB.
+It is designed for users who prefer working with CSV files to simplify their workflow and eliminate the need for an InfluxDB instance, depending on their use case.

 > This project reverse engineers the [NISC SmartHub](https://www.nisc.coop/blog/beyond-the-bill-the-power-of-smarthub/) api, which is used by hundreds of utility co-ops throughout the United States.
 This allows